Measurement of the mass dependence of the transverse momentum of lepton pairs in Drell-Yan production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples and backgrounds

 It is possible for hadrons to mimic the signature of an electron in the detector.
 The main processes that contribute to this background are \PW + jet production, when the \PW decays leptonically, and QCD multijet events.
 Such backgrounds are nonnegligible only in the electron channel.

 The contamination of the signal region by events containing hadrons misidentified as electrons is estimated using a control region where two electrons of the same sign are required.
 This control region mainly contains events with hadrons misidentified as electrons and events originating from the DY process when the charge of one electron is incorrectly attributed.
 The probability of charge misidentification is obtained as a function of \pt and $\eta$ of each electron in the \PZ peak region ($81 < \Mll <101\GeV$), where the hadron contamination is negligible even in the control region.
 These probabilities are then used to estimate the charge misidentification rate for other values of \Mll.
 The difference between the observed number of events in the control region and the estimated charge misidentification rate is assumed to be the contamination from hadron background.
-It is assumed that the number of misidentified-lepton events is the same in the same-sign electron sample and in the signal (opposite-sign electron) sample.
+We observe that the numbers of misidentified-lepton events in the same-sign electron sample and in the signal (opposite-sign electron) sample are compatible.

 The number of events at the reconstructed level is compared with the sum of the contributions from signal and backgrounds.
-In Fig.~\ref{fig:reco-level-leptons}, the dilepton mass spectrum is shown for both the electron and and the muon channels, whereas Fig.~\ref{fig:reco-level-pt} shows the \PTll distributions in various invariant \Mll bins for the electron channel only.
+In Fig.~\ref{fig:reco-level-leptons}, the dilepton mass spectrum is shown for both the electron and and the muon channels, whereas Fig.~\ref{fig:reco-level-pt} shows the \PTll distributions in various \Mll bins for the electron channel only.
 Globally, the background contamination is lower than 1\%.
 The background becomes around 10\% for \Mll outside of the \PZ boson mass peak and up to 30\% in some bins.
 The simulated samples are processed through a \GEANTfour~\cite{GEANT4:2002zbu} based simulation of the CMS detector, with the same reconstruction algorithms as of data.
 They also include a pileup profile that is reweighed to match the profile of the data.